mkhaled87/pFaces-PIRK/README.md

 $ docker run -it pirk/latest
 ```

 Now you can use PIRK.
-It is located in the director **pFaces-PIRK** and you can navigate to it as follows:
+It is located in the director **pFaces-PIRK** in the Docker container and you can navigate to it as follows:
 ``` bash
 $ cd pFaces-PIRK
 ```

-In the Docker image, we installed Oclgrind to simulate an OpenCL platform/device that utilizes all the CPU cores usign threads.
-Unless you will be passing-through your device (e.g., a GPU), you MUST preced any pFaces command with oclgrind.
+In the Docker image, we installed Oclgrind to simulate an OpenCL platform/device that utilizes all the CPU cores using threads.
+Unless you will be passing-through your device (e.g., a GPU), you MUST precede any pFaces command with oclgrind.
 For example, to check available devices in the prespective of Oclgrind, run:
 ``` bash
 $ oclgrind pfaces -CGH -l
 ```